 Composite Topics are set up in the ActiveMQ broker configuration and allow for flexibility in designing messaging architecture.

 - We want the flexibility to map a single topic to multiple queues, and

 - We want to define this setup in the broker's initialization file so that the broker knows to create the physical queues on startup so it can begin dropping messages sent to the topic to them.

 This is what it looks like inside the conf/activemq.xml:

 Using virtual destinations the producer can enjoy the simplicity of a pub/sub model with the assurance that messages will be waiting for consumers to pull them from the broker when they are up and ready.
-Though any robust messaging architecture will require more design, planning, and configuration than we’ve touched on, virtual destinations are a tool that one should be aware of that may greatly simplify some otherwise very difficult use-cases.
+Though any robust messaging architecture will require more design, planning, and configuration than we've touched on here, virtual destinations are an approach that may greatly simplify some otherwise very difficult use-cases.